 Yesterday, my friend Rani from Brisbane, came up so her 8-year old daughter Gita could play with Charlie.
 Yes, my dog has play dates.
 She fed him a handful of liver treats while he did a trick for every one.
 Then they played in the pool for hours and all I could hear was laughter and splashes.
 When there was no noise, I went outside and the ball was in the skimmer.
 Tragedy had struck.
 Ball was retrieved and it was time for lunch.

-The bbq pork is a large portion for a two-person household so I was happy to share with Rani who lived in the states and Canada for many years.
+The bbq pork is a large portion for my household so I was happy to share with Rani who lived in the states and Canada for many years.
 When the pork was delivered I was told that the bbq wasn’t like American bbq because it wasn’t spicy.
 Imagine his surprise when I said that not all American bbq is spicy.
 Texas is a bit spicy but North Carolina sauce has more vinegar and Tennessee and Georgia is sweet.
 I lived in Tennessee for years and the Murray Valley BBQ pork would make any Tennessean smile.

 Gita ate a whole sandwich and they were big.
 I’ll admit that I ate the whole thing too.
 The sandwiches were wonderful but what I liked as much as the smoky flavour was the fact that the meat wasn’t filled with globs of fat.
 I’m not a gloppy fat lover, especially in my bbq.
 Definite win.